-Due to current market conditions, we cannot access debt capital through new or increased warehouse lines, new securitization issuances or new trust preferred issuances.
-We continue to explore ways to extend or refinance our short-term Revolver; however, in the event we are not able to extend or refinance our Revolver or successfully secure alternative financing, we will rely on Modified Cash, principal payments (including prepayments), and (if necessary) proceeds from asset and loan sales to satisfy our liquidity requirements.
+Currently we cannot access debt capital through new or increased warehouse lines, new securitization issuances or new trust preferred issuances.
+In the event we are not able to extend or refinance our Revolver upon its maturity in December 2011 or successfully secure alternative financing, we will rely on Modified Cash, principal payments (including prepayments), and (if necessary) proceeds from asset and loan sales to satisfy our liquidity requirements.